Promoters are persons acting on behalf of a Corporation that has not yet formed.

 Liability for Promoter Contracts: Promoters are personally liable for pre-incorporation contracts until:

-✅ There has been a novation replacing the promoter's liability with that of the Corporation; or
+✅ There has been a novation (legal term that means legally effective substitution) replacing the promoter's liability with that of the Corporation; or

 ✅ There is an agreement between the parties that expressly states that the promoter is not liable.